 February 4 is Friedrich Hund’s birthday.
 Hund was a German physicist best known for Hund’s Rule.

 Hund’s Rule is a method to determine the electron structure within atoms and molecular bonds at the valence energy level.
 Once the inner electron levels are full, the leftover electrons distribute themselves in the valence shell by the spin quantum number.
 The spin quantum number has two possible values, +½ and -½, also known as “spin up” and “spin down”.
-Hund’s rule states the electrons will fill all available positions with the same spin before the opposite spin values are added.
+Hund’s rule states the electrons will fill all available positions with the same spin before the electrons pair up and opposite spin values are added.

 Hund proposed other rules dealing with molecular electron energy levels and molecular orbital theory.
 He also discovered the principle of quantum tunnelling.
 Quantum tunnelling is the quantum effect where a particle passes through, or ‘tunnels’ through an energy barrier where under classical mechanics, the particle could not overcome.